 Culture and creativity play an important role over the whole line of the economy.
 Creativity is the crucial production factor in certain sectors.
-While those sectors are referred to as the creative industry, we prefer to speak of the creative business sectors given that a considerable part of that industry is not engaged in actual industrial production.
+Those sectors are referred to as the creative industries.

-The creative business sector relates to three sectors:
+The creative industries relate to three sectors:

-- the arts: the performing arts, the visual arts, cultural heritage and cultural events - media and entertainment: film, the audiovisual sector, language and literature and journalism - creative business services: design, fashion, architecture, new media and games, advertising
+- the arts: the performing arts, the visual arts, cultural heritage and cultural events4 - media and entertainment: film, the audiovisual sector, literature and journalism - creative services: design, fashion, architecture, new media and games, advertising

-Although there are major differences between (and within) creative business sectors they all have one thing in common: the main value of their products lies in the experience and significance the users derive from using them.
-In short, the creative industry produces experiential goods.
+Although there are major differences between (and within) creative industries they all have one thing in common: the main value of their products lies in the experience and significance the users derive from using them.
+In short, creative industries produce experiential goods.
 Considering this emotional quality, intellectual property plays a central role in the creative sectors.
 Creative products are often initially in the form of concepts, ideas and formats, and only in the second instance in tangible media (books, sound and picture recording media).
 In this respect digitalisation offers new possibilities - but also new dilemmas, especially in relation to the easy reproduction and high-speed distribution of creative concepts.
-The majority of enterprises in creative business sectors are small and medium-sized: enterprises with a workforce of at most 250.
+The majority of enterprises in creative industries are small and medium-sized: enterprises with a workforce of at most 250.
 The nature of the creative process implies unpredictability and risk, certainly in those sectors where the initial creation involves high investments.
 Moreover, production costs are sunk costs: once they have been invested in production they can only be retrieved by exploiting the resulting creative product.

-&lt;sup>3 For this chapter use was made of Raes & Hofstede (eds.), 2005, Creativiteit in kaart gebracht: Mapping document creatieve bedrijvigheid in Nederland, Ministry of Education, Culture and Science and the Ministry of Economic Affairs, The Hague (www.cultuureneconomie.nl).
+3 For this chapter use was made of Raes & Hofstede (eds.), 2005, Creativiteit in kaart gebracht: Mapping document creatieve bedrijvigheid in Nederland, Ministry of Education, Culture and Science and Ministry of Economic Affairs, The Hague (www.cultuureneconomie.nl).

-&lt;sup>4 Strictly speaking, cultural heritage relates not only to the arts but also to numerous historical subjects: a substantially wider scope.
+4 Strictly speaking, cultural heritage relates not only to the arts but also to numerous historical subjects: a substantially wider scope.
 And yet the definition presented here follows the systematics of the research programme.

-Yet there are considerable differences between the different creative business sectors.
+Yet there are considerable differences between the different creative industries.
 Creative products can be reproducible (CDs) and sometimes not (performances).
 The market for originals differs entirely from the market for replica.
 There is also a significant derivative market for reproductions: the reproduction of originals in the form of photographs, posters, sound recording media or merchandise.
 Occasionally the variable costs involved in distribution are low - partly thanks to digitalisation - and thus large-scale production is possible in these segments.
-Very few advantages of scale are to be gained in other creative business sectors and consequently in these sectors the businesses are only small.
-The role played by government can also differ enormously from one creative business to another.
+Very few advantages of scale are to be gained in other creative industries and consequently in these sectors the businesses are small.
+The role played by government can also differ enormously from one creative business or sector to another.
 The government dominates parts of the market by providing the visual arts, the performing arts, film and television productions with direct financial incentives.
 Indirectly, the government also plays a role through regulations - for instance in architecture, the publishing trade, and for the preservation of monuments and historic buildings.